leanderseige/steeringwheelarduino/README.md

 We got our wheel from a local car recycling yard.
 First we got a Volvo wheel including an airbag but people told us that it would be a bad idea to disassemble the airbag ourselves.
 I followed this advice and traded that wheel for another one without an airbag.
 We were lucky and found this nice Pulsar Victor sports steering wheel for just €30.

 This wheel is mounted using five M5 screws.
-I designed a separate adapter for it to stick it on the 8mm threaded rod.
+I designed a separate adapter for it to mount it to the 8mm threaded rod.
 The file is called 5ScrewWheelTo8mm.stl

 ## Ball bearings